tikawarder/h2gKukaProject2/README.md

 --Customer-Management-SVC (Must be in root folder to execute the commands) docker build -t kuka-customermanagementsvc .

+--Resource-Management-SVC (Must be in root folder to execute the commands) docker build -t kuka-resourcemanagementsvc .

 --Check the images were created docker images